Doc077/melonly-php/README.md

 <h1>Welcome, {{ $username }}</h1>
 ```

-Note that you cannot pass objects as a view variable when using the default engine.
+Note that you cannot pass objects to components when using the default view engine.

 Melonly templates allow us to write simple PHP expressions directly in HTML.